akuklev/HOCC/lin-types.md

 the same reason it is impossible to form `a^2 := a · a`.
 The element classifier `𝔽₁` is a field in the sense that every linear equation has a solution.
 Indeed, it is even an algebraically closed field in the sence that every non-constant polynomial has a solution.

+In HOCC, non-dependent elimination motives of quotient inductive types precisely correspond to single-sorted algebraic theories, with quotient inductive type itself representing the initial “syntactic” model of the theory. $S$-sorted algebraic theories can be described by quotient inductive type families indexed over $S$.
+Recently we proposed type theories by Reedy-inductive types.
+By making $S$ a Reedy-inductive type we can accomodate algebraic theories with dependent and possibly infinitary dependent signatures.

+We conjecture that the linear counterpart of inductive types would correspond to [Partial Algebraic Theories](https://arxiv.org/pdf/2011.06644.pdf), that it is possible to develop their semantics over an arbitrary generalized field, and specializing to 𝔽₁ would recover the usual algebraic theories (Hopf algebra over 𝔽₁ is a group, etc.).

 § Quantum Quantifiers